grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/add-resource-handler.md

 ## Uses of resource handlers

-The primary way for a data source to retrieve data from a backend is through the [query method](../../tutorials/build-a-data-source-plugin#define-a-query).
-But sometimes your data source needs to request data on demand; for example, to offer auto-completion automatically inside the data source’s query editor.
+The use case and functionality for an app is very broad and therefore also for uses of resource handlers.
+But in general, an app normally integrates with a HTTP service of some kind, e.g. a 3rd party service, to retrieve and send data.
+For example, this service might have

+- specific authentication and authorization needs.
+- a format not suitable to return to Grafana and the plugin frontend.

+In addition, you might want to [secure your resources](implement-rbac-in-app-plugins.md#secure-backend-resources) so that only users with a certain permission can access those.

-Resource handlers are also useful for building control panels that allow the user to write back to the data source.
+Resource handlers are also useful for building control panels that allow the user to write back to the app.
 For example, you could add a resource handler to update the state of an IoT device.

 <ImplementResourceHandler />